 A universal life policy will expire if you stop paying the premiums and the cash value becomes depleted.
 If you need life insurance, it's best to keep the policy payments up to date.
 If you have to buy a new policy later, your premiums will be higher because of your older age, and you may have to take a new life insurance medical exam.

 Universal life generally provides more death benefit protection for the dollar than whole life, but it does not provide as many guarantees.
 As a result, it can be a more cost-effective option if you want lifetime or long-term life insurance coverage.

 Tell us about yourself and we'll connect you with a financial professional in your area.

 It's always useful to learn a little more.
 Take a look at these helpful links.

 1The policy will terminate if at any time the cash surrender value is insufficient to pay the monthly deductions.
-This can happen due to insufficient premium payments, if loans or withdrawals are made, or if current interest rates or charges fluctuate.
+This can happen because of insufficient premium payments, because of loans or withdrawals, or because current interest rates or charges fluctuate.